 This threw me.
 I expected one.
 And I wanted one.

 Was this a quirk of Windows 11?
-Was I supposed to have used the advanced partition manager to install Ubuntu 22.04?
-Or was this a sign the universe has it out for me?!
+Was I supposed to have used the advanced partition manager to install Ubuntu 22.04 and manually edit the boot partition it creates to enable a specific options?
+Or was this a sign that the universe hates me?!

-Turns out there’s a major change to the way GRUB works in Ubuntu 22.04.
+Turns out there’s been a major change to the way GRUB works in Ubuntu 22.04.

-Regular omg! commenter OstroLK mentioned the issue (and a solution) in the comment section to our post about Ubuntu’s orange overhaul.
-Now, if I hadn’t have seen this comment chances are I’d be mashing an F10 key instead of writing this.
+Regular omg! commenter OstroLK mentioned the issue (and a solution) in the comment section to another article.
+If I hadn’t have seen their comment then chances are I’d be mashing that F10 key instead of writing this post!

 Ostro writes: “If you are multi-booting with other Linuxes and Windows, you might find a problem, when you update/upgrade Ubuntu (maybe with other Linuxes too) sometime now, it’d stop “seeing” other distros and Windows.”

-The cause?
-The OS_prober feature is disabled by default in GRUB 2.06, which is the version included in Ubuntu 22.04.
-This is an upstream change designed to counter potential security issues with the OS-detecting feature (it mounts partitions to check for other OSes, this could be taken advantage of, etc).
+The OS_prober feature is disabled by default in GRUB 2.06, which is the version Ubuntu 22.04 LTS ships with.
+Not a bug; it’s an upstream change designed to address possible security issues with the OS-detecting feature (it mounts partitions to ‘probe’ other OSes which could be taken advantage of, etc).

 One workaround (for now) is to add GRUB_DISABLE_OS_PROBER=false to /etc/default/grub like so: